pawanrajgautam411/coke/README.md

 ### Fix Code:
-- fix the code for multi-threaded environment
+- fix the code for multi thread environment
 - use concurrency
 - efficient resource locking / unlocking